-And we're not alone.
 The students welcomed the service with open arms, even during the study periods.
 Bringme is perfect for today's way of life.
-Fewer and fewer students shut themselves away in their student digs to study.
+Fewer and fewer students shut themselves away in their student dorms to study.
 They prefer to hang out in groups and at places with good infrastructures like libraries, student restaurants and learning centres.
 The 'new way of working' is not contained by space or time, and neither is the 'new way of studying'.

-25 year old Daniël is in student digs and he's doing a transition year in government management and policy at KU Leuven.
+25-year-old Daniël has a dorm room.
+He's doing a transition year in government management and policy at KU Leuven.
 Kristina, 22, is also in student accommodation and is in her second year of Environment and preventative management at the Odisee (formerly HUB) in Brussels.
 This university is also part of KU Leuven.

-Sorry for the lame opener, but... do you come here often?
+Sorry for the weak pick-up line, but... do you come here often?

 D: Sure, every week.